 When was the last time you went ice skating?
 For the cost of a couple of cups of coffee (top favourite would be Artisan Roast), we can glide across Murrayfield Ice Rink or contemplate taking a course of 6 lessons before the Winter kicks in.

 Have you ever visited St Cecilia’s Hall?
 We were amazed to discover that it is the oldest purpose-built concert hall in Scotland, and the second oldest in the British Isles!
 At its heart is a concert room, surrounded by galleries housing an important collections of historic musical instruments, many of which are still playable.
-It’s just a hop and a skip from there to Blackfriars restaurant, where comforting locally-sourced meats, cooked with passion will set you right.
+It’s just a hop and a skip from there to Blackfriars restaurant (April 2017: Blackfriar’s is now closed), where comforting locally-sourced meats, cooked with passion will set you right.

 On a fine day, the top of Arthur Seat beckons.
 Will it share its secrets?
 I’m amazed at being able to see ripple marks on sedentary rocks – apparently this bit of land used to be near the Equator!
 When you’ve had your fill of fresh air, head down to Hemma for a lovely fresh lunch – don’t miss the smorgesbord platters.